oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 **Answer:** A

 **Explanation:**
-AWS charges for On-Demand EC2 instances by the second, with a minimum of 60 seconds.
+AWS charges for On-Demand `EC2 instances by the second`, with a minimum of 60 seconds.
 This allows for more cost-efficient pricing as you only pay for what you use, down to the second.

+**Clarification:**
+One can ask question if the billing is based on seconds and why there is a rule of minumum 60 seconds, can it be called as per minute ?

+- **Billing by the second:** AWS EC2 On-Demand instances are billed in increments of seconds, so after the first 60 seconds, you only pay for the exact time your instance runs.
+- **Minimum of 60 seconds:** This means that even if you run an instance for only 30 seconds, you'll be billed for a full 60 seconds.
+After the first minute, the billing is done per second.

 ---